PakaOxO/ZOOM_Clone/README.md

 Feb 10, 12, Update [app.js, home.pug] for adding features
                 - Can turn on/off users cameras and mic
-                - Show users cameras list in the select box
+                - Show users cameras list in the select box Feb 13, Updaet [app.js, home.pug] for adding feature
+                - User can change what camera they will use.
+When they select, the selected camera show their faces on the screen.